- In-person attendance

 The Electronic Monitoring Program is operating as usual.
 All devices fitted, replaced and/or removed will be done so in accordance with advice provided by health authorities.

-Offenders and clients are strongly encouraged to protect themselves and the community by maintaining an up-to-date vaccination status as recommended by public health advice.
+All CCS service users are strongly encouraged to protect themselves and the community by maintaining an up-to-date vaccination status as recommended by public health advice.

-Information on how to book a COVID-19 vaccine appointment, including how to book an appointment online, can be found on the Coronavirus website
+Information on how to book a COVID-19 vaccine appointment, including how to book an appointment online, can be found on the Coronavirus website (External link)